Golf Tutorials

 The Mechanical Crossover

 Sometimes, a flawed technique can lay the groundwork for the yips.
 The most common culprit is too much hand and wrist involvement in your stroke.
-When your small, fast-twitch muscles are overworked, they are far more likely to betray you under pressure.
 Holding the club with a "death grip," using an overly handsy chipping motion, or having a setup that promotes tension can all be contributing factors.
 In these cases, a mechanical flaw is amplified by mental anxiety.

 Your Mental Battle Plan: Retraining Your Brain